-No doubt like millions before me, I felt that Death Valley was aptly named.
-Never had I witnessed on such a grand scale what many of us like to characterize as “desolation.”
-Stones and sand were everywhere.
-The predominant tones of the valley were whites, blacks, browns, and grays.
-Only the occasional coppers strained for some semblance of chromatic expression.
-Perhaps this at least partially explained Ansel Adams’s attraction to the place: he is synonymous with iconic black-and-white photography.
-Meanwhile, never had I been so aware of, and grateful for, the thundering blue of the relentlessly empty sky.
+No doubt like millions before me, I felt that Death Valley is aptly named.
+Never have I witnessed on such a grand scale what many of us like to characterize as “desolation.”
+Stones and sand are everywhere.
+The predominant tones of the Valley are whites, blacks, browns, and grays.
+Only the occasional coppers strain for some semblance of chromatic expression.
+Perhaps this at least partially explains Ansel Adams’s attraction to the place: he is synonymous with iconic black-and-white photography.
+Meanwhile, never had I been so aware of, and grateful for, the thundering blue of the Valley’s relentlessly empty sky.

 Then I drove to the edge of the popular Devil’s Golf Course, a flat and furiously rugged landscape of “interbedded salt and water-bearing gravels.”
-Surely one of the nadirs of Death Valley, it was a landscape impervious to foot travel of man or beast, so lifeless and repellent I doubted even a starving vulture would deign to soar above it; a patch of ground that challenged the convention that a valley is a place of refuge and refinement.
-Yet, it, too, was not without its fascination and strange beauty.
+Surely one of the nadirs of Death Valley, it is a malpais impervious to foot travel of man or beast, so lifeless and repellent I doubted even a starving vulture would deign to soar above it; a patch of ground that challenges the convention that a valley is a place of refuge and refinement.
+Yet it, too, is not without its strange beauty.

 The fourth day, I backpacked in the vicinity of Indian Pass Trail in the Funeral Mountains.
-I walked across a many-gullied plain of rocks, sand, and scattered creosote―a Southwestern slug’s idea of “xeriscaping.”
-In my journal I noted what I had witnessed: Cotton Ball Basin, Tucki Mountain, and the Panamint Range, and peaks named Winters, Nevares, Schwaub, and Pyramid―“all gaunt, wrinkled, starving, and barren.”
-Then I wrote: “What is the allure of Death Valley?
-Well, the mountains are certainly dramatic.
-The space is awesome.
-The unrelenting barrenness is striking.
-Never has such vast ‘uninhabitedness’ displayed itself before.”
+I walked across a many-gullied plain of rocks, sand, and scattered creosote, a Southwestern slug’s idea of “xeriscaping.”
+In my journal, I noted what I had witnessed: Cotton Ball Basin, Tucki Mountain, and the Panamint Range, and peaks named Winters, Nevares, Schwaub, and Pyramid―“all gaunt, wrinkled, starving, and barren.”
 That night, camped on a hillock below Indian Pass upon the most comfortable stones I could find, the darkness was challenged only by the light of the stars and the occasional car in the distance.
 Wind moaned around the external frame of my tent, drummed against the tent’s nylon walls.
 “Yet,” I wrote, “I like the wind.
 It is company, a buffer against the loneliness of the landscape.”